 - Evaluations for the Economic Measures Fund – November 15, 2005

-Evaluation of the EMF, established by the Ministry of Aboriginal Relations and Reconciliation to build First Nations economic/business development capacity, increase First Nation’s participation in mainstream economic initiatives and improve the investment climate in B.C.
+Evaluation of the EMF, established by the Ministry to build First Nations economic/business development capacity, increase First Nation’s participation in mainstream economic initiatives and improve the investment climate in B.C.

 - Improving Employment Outcomes for Off-Reserve Aboriginal Peoples Protocol Agreement – Signed October 29, 2014.
 The protocol supports the Off-Reserve Aboriginal Action Plan to better the lives of Aboriginal people and places a strong focus on education, training and jobs.